grdw/lorikeet/_drafts/2016-12-21-rod-hamilton-and-tiffany-seal-versatile-ambience.md

   doesn't really seem to match the music.
 It's a hand with a colorful rock in it.
 It feels a bit cheap; like they took a single picture and said: 'tada, there is the cover'.
-About the album as a whole there's a single track which I don't really perticulary like and that's the last track on the A-side called 'Golden Light'.
-It features these spoken word Yoga instructor texts which feel a little cheesy.
-There's some modulation over the vocals but it doesn't really add something to the sounds.
+About the album as a whole there's a single track which I don't really particularly like and that's the last track on the A-side called 'Golden Light'.
+It features these spoken word Yoga instructions, which feel a little cheesy.
+There's some modulation over the vocals but it doesn't really add something.
 </p>

 <p>